Appointments and Scheduling

 Why might I get a bill if I paid my account in full at the time of service?

 ANSWER: There are a few reasons this might happen.
 Depending on your condition, your provider may order laboratory tests which require processing in a specialty lab.
 We cannot bill you for these tests until we receive the results.
 In some cases, these results are not received from the lab for up to 12 weeks after your date of service and thus billing is delayed.
-We understand this can be frustrating, but it is due to external laboratory processes rather than our own billing department.
+We understand this can be frustrating, but it is due to external laboratory processes rather than our own billing department and is out of our control.

-Another reason you may get a bill is due to our auditing process.
+Another reason you may get a delayed bill or refund is our auditing process.
 A billing review of services provided during your visit is performed after you leave the clinic so as not to take up your valuable time.
-During this review our certified coders make sure the charges have been correctly applied.
+During this review our certified coders make sure charges have been correctly applied.
 Should there be a discrepancy between what you paid and what you owe, one of our staff members will call to make sure you have been notified of the correction.

 How long will it take to receive a refund?